dragonmux/crunch/docs/crunch++.md

 ```

 This allows for save comparison of two blocks of memory, as with `assertEqual`.
-If the two blocks have identicle contents, the assertion fails and prints a diagnostic, aborting the test.
+If the two blocks have identicle contents, the assertion fails and prints a diagnostic, aborting the test case.

 ### Boolean Equality Assertions